 We will also explore some relict patches of natural mist-belt grassland where we have a fair chance of finding the migratory Blue Swallow, a supremely elegant, steel-blue hirundine that nests in Aardvark burrows in pristine grasslands and is South Africa’s most threatened bird.

 Other species that we should find in this region include African Harrier-Hawk, Long-crested Eagle, Black-headed Oriole, Dark-capped Yellow Warbler, the endemic Drakensberg Prinia, Wailing Cisticola, African Dusky and Southern Black Flycatchers, Amethyst and Collared Sunbirds, Red-collared Widowbird and Bronze Mannikin.

-Ultimate South Africa: Day 24 After some final birding in the Drakensberg we will head for Durban airport, where our Ultimate South Africa birding tour ends this afternoon.
+South Africa: Day 23 After some final birding in the Drakensberg, most likely in the Karkloof hills, we will head for Durban airport, where our Specialities of South Africa birding tour ends this afternoon.

 PELAGIC PRE-TOUR EXTENSION

 (Note: As not everyone loves pelagic trips, we have the Cape Town pelagic as an optional extension.)

 Pelagic Extension: Day 1 Our pelagic extension begins this evening at Cape Town, where we will stay overnight.